“Our Desired Future”: Exploring the water dilemma in Texas

 Ditch or Pipeline?
 Neither is likely to help our water situation.

 As parts of the country endure flooding while other regions continue to suffer from a history-making drought and water shortage, it’s logical to wonder why we can’t figure out a way to move some of that water from one area to the other.
-Associated Press Science writer Seth Borenstein writes that the idea is simply not feasible, either… Continue reading Ditch or Pipeline?
+Associated Press Science writer Seth Borenstein writes that the idea is simply not… Continue reading Ditch or Pipeline?
 Neither is likely to help our water situation.

 Published